robertjbass/beths-stack-app/README.md

 ## Summary

 **✅ Bun** had a great DX and I thoroughly enjoyed using it.
-I'm aleready looking forward to using more of it and think it can dethrone node.
+I'm aleready looking forward to using more of it and think it can dethrone Node.

 **✅ Elysia** is modern and intuitive.
 I liked it.
 My gut feeling is that I prefer Express because it's what I know and love but I'd need to build a larger app with Elysia to decide for sure.
 If Bun really is a drop-in replacement for node, it might be hard for me to pick Elysia over Express.

 **❌ HTMX** was not something I'm looking forward to using again.
 Admittedly it has great interop with SSG JSX but it's a completely different way of thinking about building UIs that I don't want to learn to like.
 It takes the fun out of the front-end for me.
+As I refactored the styling, I kept breaking the app which makes it clear that using attributes like `closest div` is not a good and explicit targets should be used.
+The more I refactored, the more I started to dislike HTMX.

 **✅ SQLite** got the job done.
 I like the idea of a portable relational database and I love that Bun supports SQLite drivers by default.
 Since I plan to use a lot more Bun, I'll probably be using a lot more SQLite.
 Next time, I'll play with an ORM instead of writing vanilla SQL.